Usability + Accessible = Love (for Verdana)

 Readability

 This is closely related to kerning of course, but Verdana is a supremely unembellished font that has unique letters and numbers that focus the reader on the text without slowing them down.
-In one study published by the University of Michigan, Verdana scores extremely well on both the reading speed and the length of fixation for dyslexic readers.
+In one study published by the University of Michigan, Verdana scored extremely well on both the reading speed and the length of fixation for dyslexic readers.
 Additionally, Verdana was the preferred font of the study participants beating out such fonts as Arial and Times.

 Accessibility